cfcmadlad/sentinel-hack/README.md

 #### 3.1.
 Operational and Economic Scaling

-  * **Cost Efficiency:** The entire citywide surveillance system is projected to cost approximately **₹2.5 crores**, demonstrating clear cost-benefit against the estimated **₹50+ crores** required to manage a single major epidemic.
+  * **Cost Efficiency:** The entire citywide surveillance system is projected to cost approximately **₹2.5 crores**, achieving clear cost-benefit against the estimated **₹50+ crores** required to manage a single major epidemic.
-  * **Partnership Model:** The platform mandates partnering with **existing water quality and clinical laboratories**, minimizing initial capital expenditure and accelerating adoption.
+  * **Partnership Model:** The platform relies on partnering with **existing water quality and clinical laboratories**, minimizing initial capital expenditure and accelerating adoption.
   * **Integration with IDSP:** The system is designed to integrate seamlessly with India's Integrated Disease Surveillance Programme (IDSP) to ensure early warning data translates into official, coordinated public health action.

 #### 3.2.
 Technical Expansion